I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 by only observing a limited set of examples.
 In few-shot learning the model is

-trained on data from many sets from different distributions sharing some underlying
+trained on data from many sets from different distributions sharing some

 properties such as sets of characters from different alphabets or sets of images